Getting Started with Git

 .git Directory (Part of the Repository)

-The .git directory contains all the configuration, logs, branch information, head pointers, etc.
+The .git directory contains all configurations, logs, branch information, head pointers, etc. A detailed list.

 Working Directory (Part of the Repository)